Introduction to Doppler Scans

 Always follow the specific instructions provided by your healthcare provider or the imaging center to ensure accurate results.

-7. How Much Does a Doppler Scan Cost in India?
+7. How Much Does a Doppler Scan Cost?

 8. What happens during a Doppler scan?
 Does the process hurt?

-During a Doppler scan, a technician or sonographer uses an ultrasound device to examine the blood flow in your arteries, veins, or other blood vessels.
+During a Doppler scan, a radiologist uses an ultrasound device to examine the blood flow in your arteries, veins, or other blood vessels.
 The process is generally quick, non-invasive, and pain-free.

 Here’s what you can expect during the procedure:

-1. Positioning: You will be asked to lie down on an examination table, and the technician will apply a special gel to the area of your body that will be scanned.
+- Positioning: You will be asked to lie down on an examination table, and the radiologist will apply a special gel to the area of your body that will be scanned.
 This gel helps the ultrasound device make good contact with your skin.

-2. Scanning: The technician will then use a small handheld device called a transducer, which emits high-frequency sound waves.
+- Scanning: The radiologist will then use a small handheld device called a transducer, which emits high-frequency sound waves.
 This device is gently moved over the area being examined.

 Does it hurt?
 No, a Doppler scan is painless.
 The ultrasound device may apply slight pressure to your skin, but it should not cause any discomfort.
 The gel used may feel cool, but it isn’t painful.